 - Inspiring the next generation to reduce, reuse and implement good waste management practices.
 We have created teaching packs for agricultural colleges and are working with the National Federation of Young Farmers Clubs to design competitions and debates.

-- Developing clear messaging to help farmers meet regulatory requirements.
-Key Actions for Farmers: Resources and Waste will be released in 2021.
-It will include links to tools that will help farmers, for example, the EA public register to check a waste carrier is registered.
+- Developing clear messaging in a Key Actions for Farmers document focussing on resource efficiency and waste to help farmers meet regulatory requirements.
+It includes links to tools that will help farmers, for example, the EA public register to check a waste carrier is registered: https://environment.data.gov.uk/public-register/view/search-waste-carriers-brokers

 We have been overwhelmed with the positive responses from people wanting to work with us on this subject.
 From embedding messages within their own guidance to writing case studies about poor waste management to raise awareness of the issues and good management stories to inspire others to do the right thing.
 It is fantastic to see so many people coming together to protect our natural world.